mshakhomirov/datawarehouseAdvanced/Project_5/Milestones/Shakhomirov_LP5_M1.md

-## Create your Data Stack resources using Architecture as Code with AWS Cloudformation
+# Create a BI report with Google Data Studio

-**Objective**
+## **Objective**

-You will learn how to *provision AWS resources* sources for your data stack.
-You will create AWS Lambdas, DynamoDB tables, MySQL databases, roles and permissions using [AWS Cloudformation](https://aws.amazon.com/cloudformation/).
+You will learn how to *create a business intelligence reports* using your data.
+You will deploy a revenue reconciliation report using [Google Data Studio](https://datastudio.google.com).

-**Why is this milestone important to the project?**
+## **Why is this milestone important to the project?**
-This LP explains how to create and describe your desired resources and their dependencies so you can launch and configure them together as a stack.
+This LP explains how to transform your data into a final dataset ready for further *Business Intelligence*.
-You can use a template to create, update, and delete an entire stack as a single unit, as often as you need to, instead of managing resources individually.
+You will use **Data Studio** template and connect it to your data warehouse.
+In your `analytics` dataset your data has been checked, cleansed, validated and prepared for reporting.
-This approach gives you an easy way to model a collection of related AWS and third-party resources, provision them quickly and consistently, and manage them throughout their lifecycles, by treating infrastructure as code and easily integrate them with your data warehouse solution you built using **BigQuery** as a central part of this diagram.
+This approach gives you an easy way to deliver your data models to your final customers as reports.
+In this *liveProject* I will be using **BigQuery** as a central part of this diagram.

 Modern data stack tools (not a complete list of course):
     * Ingestion: **Fivetran, Stitch**